bidimensional/Banana-Navigator/README.md

 - **Navigation.ipynb** - this is the all-in-one notebook to train and solve the project
 - **model.pt** - final saved weights after training.
 This has reached an average score 14.38 after 13.000 episodes.

+### Hyperparameters
+These are the parameters I used.
+They are pretty standard, the Learning Rate is one I had to fine tune as the agent wasn't learning initially.
+This smaller value helped.

+BUFFER_SIZE = int(1e5)
+BATCH_SIZE = 64
+GAMMA = 0.99
+TAU = 1e-3
+LR = 0.0001
+UPDATE_EVERY = 10

 ### Instructions